formlio/forml/docs/platform.rst

 Platform Setup
 ==============

-Platform is a configuration-driven selection of particular *providers* implementing a number of abstract concepts:
+Platform is a configuration-driven selection of particular :doc:`providers <provider>`:

-* :doc:`runner`
-* :doc:`registry`
-* :doc:`feed`
-* :doc:`sink`
-* :ref:`Serving components <serving-components>`

-ForML uses an internal *bank* of available provider implementations of the different possible types.
-Provider instances are registered in this bank using one of two possible *references*:

-* provider's *fully qualified class name* - for example, the ``forml.provider.runner.dask:Runner``
-* for convenience, each provider can also optionally have an *alias* defined by its author - ie ``dask``

-.. note:: For any provider implementation to be placed into the ForML provider bank, it needs to get imported somehow.
-          When the bank is queried for any provider instance using its reference, it either is matched and returned or ForML attempts to import it.
-If it is queried using the fully qualified class name, it is clear where to import it from (assuming the module is on ``sys.path``).
-If it is however referenced by the alias, ForML only considers providers from the :doc:`main library <lib>` shipped with ForML.
-This means external providers cannot be referenced using their aliases as ForML has no chance knowing where to import them from.
+.. _platform-config:

 Configuration File
 ------------------
 ForML platform uses the `TOML <https://github.com/toml-lang/toml>`_ configuration file format.
-The system will try to locate and merge the ``config.toml`` in the following places (in order of parsing/merging - later overrides previous):
+The system will try to locate and merge the :file:`config.toml` in the following places (in order of parsing/merging - later overrides previous):

 +-----------------+--------------------------------------------------------------------+
 | Location        | Meaning                                                            |